-Training is a planned effort by employers to facilitate employees to learn job-related skills, knowledge, and behaviors.
+Training is a planned effort by employers to facilitate employees’ learning of job-related skills, knowledge, and behaviors.
 It aims to increase their productivity and satisfaction in their current role by ensuring they receive the proper professional and skills development.

-Training is essential to make employees more effective and flexible.
-They can become more proficient as they acquire new skills and knowledge.
-It also makes them more flexible in meeting company demands.
+Training is essential for making employees more effective and flexible.
+As they acquire new skills and knowledge, they can become more proficient and flexible in meeting company demands.

 However, training costs money.
 Companies have to spend money to train their employees.
 For example, they cooperate with universities or training centers to equip employees.